Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 1 Configure Web add db server.md

 sudo blkid
 sudo vi /etc/fstab
 ```
-23, Update /etc/fstab in this format using your own UUID and rememeber to remove the leading and ending quotes.
+23, Update /etc/fstab in this format using  own UUID and rememeber to remove the leading and ending quotes.

 Test the configuration and reload the daemon
 ```